High-speed rail in Spain: Madrid–Extremadura

-The section between Plasencia and Mérida was originally planned to put in service by end 2021.
-However, the first part given to service was the entire 150km section between Plasencia and Badajoz that was inaugurated on 18 July 2022 at an investment cost of €1.7 billion.
+The section between Plasencia and Mérida was originally planned to go into service by the end of 2021.
+However, the first part put in service was the entire 150 km section between Plasencia and Badajoz that was inaugurated on 18 July 2022 at an investment cost of €1.7 billion.
 It is a double Iberian gauge line that is due to be changed to standard gauge in the future.
-The total budget for the Madrid–Extremadura line is €3.7 billion.
+The total budget for the Madrid–Extremadura line is €3.7 billion, and when the line is finished it is expected to provide high-speed rail services linking Badajoz to Madrid in 2 hours 31 minutes.